 I created Ageless Brain so that you might never have to face this kind of burden

 Here’s something else to think about.
-Even if you knew for sure one day a pill WOULD be developed that completely arrested dementia in its tracks, allowing you to bypass the expense of a care giver, you would still go broke trying to beat the disease.
+Even if you knew for sure one day a pill WOULD be developed that completely arrested cognitive decline in its tracks, allowing you to bypass the expense of a care giver, you would still go broke trying to beat the disease.
 That’s because no pharmaceutical company would sell a cure for anything less than the market can withstand.

 If you would pay $120,000 a year for round-the-clock care while your loved one continues to descend into mental oblivion, wouldn’t you pay at least that much to keep them sane?
 To allow them to enjoy the remainder of their days unencumbered by the consequences of a slowly-dying brain?

 Of course you would.

 Just like you’d be willing to pay $190,000 for an open heart surgery that lasted just hours if your life depended on it.
 Or a $200,000 per year experimental immunotherapy protocol that promises 3 in 10 odds of eventually putting your cancer into remission.
 You’d pay double this.
 Triple, if you could afford it.